MrMatch246/KeyLab_Essential_mk3_TGE/README.md

     - TAP + Context button 0 (The one that switches Track/Device mode) now MUTEs the Current Track

     - TAP + Context button 1 (The one that Arms the current Track) now SOLOs the Current Track
+      - You can also Switch the Solo and Arm functionality so that a plain press of the button will solo the track and a press with TAP will arm the track.

     - TAB + PAD Bank A = Mute Tracks